kene111/Personal_Projects/README.md

 ### Recent Projects

 ### Malawi News Classification :
 My solution notebook to the Zindi NLP competition on text classification centered on news articles.
-Details can be found [here](https://zindi.africa/competitions/ai4d-malawi-news-classification-challenge)
+More infformation can be found [here](https://zindi.africa/competitions/ai4d-malawi-news-classification-challenge).